Knowing and learning in the post-digital

 6 Description of the research project and the aim of processing personal data

-The primary research questions of the research project regard exploring the relationships between knowledge view, media practices, motivation, critical thinking and study success.
+The primary research questions of the research project regard exploring the relationships between knowledge view, media practices, reading and information competence, motivation, critical thinking and study success.

 The research project is both descriptive and prognostic, and the purpose is to deepen the university's knowledge of its students in order to develop education at Arcada towards active learning and student centeredness.

 From the material, no such reports are generated that would disclose the informants' identities.
 Results are reported in scientific publications and only in terms of group-wide trends and with respect for established research ethics.

 7 Nature and duration of the research project

 The research is by nature a follow-up research.
 The first data collection is performed among new students at the start of the academic year 2019 and after that, corresponding data collections are planned to take place at the start of each academic year.
 In addition, cumulative data may be collected among age groups in the middle and at the end of the study programmes to allow for comparisons across groups and over time.
 The data collection instruments may be fine-tuned during the project based on analysis results and development and phenomena in society.

 8 Legal basis for processing personal data

 The legal basis for the processing of personal data is in accordance with the EU GDPR Art 6.1